suubbhhaamm/suubbhhaamm/README.md

 ### Hey there 👋😄

-**I am Subham Kumar currently a pre-final year Engineering Student.
+**I am Subham Kumar currently a final year Engineering Student.
 "Perfection" and "Optimization" has been my tools in developing a software project.
 I have an intermediate knowledge of Web Development Technology.**
 **I am an enthusiast learner and love to explore new technologies and possibilities in the software industry.**